lcwright/azure-docs/articles/azure-arc/data/deploy-arc-telemetryrouter.md

 > [!NOTE]
 >
-> - The Arc telemetry router is currently in Public Preview and you should only deploy it for **testing purposes only**.
+> - The telemetry router is currently in Public Preview and you should only deploy it for **testing purposes only**.
 > - In-place upgrades of a data controller deployed with the Arc telemetry router enabled are not currently available in the current preview.
 In order to install a data controller in a future release, you will need to uninstall the data controller and then re-install.

 **What is the Arc Telemetry Router?**